mwat56/kaliber/README.md

 	# NOTE: This should be an _absolute_ path name!
 	datadir = ./

+	# Name of the optional error logfile to write to.
+	# NOTE: a relative path/name will be combined with `datadir` (above).
+	errorLog = /dev/stderr

 	# Use gzip compression for server responses.
 	gzip = true